SAP/fundamental-styles/docs/pages/components/input-group.md

 {% include display-component.html component=text-addon %}

 ## Text add-on

 The Input Group with text add-on component is typically used to specify the type of the data being entered, such as currency or unit of measure.
-This add-on can be placed at the left or right of the input element.
+This add-on can be placed at the left or right (or both) of the input element.

 {% capture text-addon %}